XML RSSSubscribe To This Site

 You will also feel much more comfortable when travelling around and socialising with Portuguese native speakers.

-I'd also advise you not to stop your learning with this basic Portuguese phrases, but to surf through the other pages of this site to find out more useful information about Portuguese and Portuguese speaking countries.
+I'd also advise to you not to stop your learning with this basic Portuguese phrases, but to surf through the other pages of this site to find out more useful information about Portuguese and Portuguese speaking countries.

-Also, if you want to learn what these phrases sound like and thousands of other ones that you can choose by categories, I strongly recommend you to check out my method for learning Portuguese here - Rafa's Vocabulary Ticker
+Also, if you want to learn what these phrases sound like and thousands of other ones that you can choose by categories, I strongly recommend to you to check out my method for learning Portuguese here - Rafa's Vocabulary Ticker

 And that's it!
 These are the basic Portuguese phrases you need to get by!